Puppy Training 101

 RELATED POST: How To Train A Dog NOT To Do Something

-It’s extremely important when teaching a puppy not to bite on people that everyone who cares for the puppy is adopting the same measures on how to respond to play-biting.
+It’s extremely important when training a puppy not to bite on people that everyone who cares for the puppy is adopting the same measures on how to respond to play-biting.

 If one person in the home thinks it’s fun and continues to let a puppy bite them during play, this will send out mixed messages to the puppy.